ropitz/sparc_teaching/exercise4final.md

         make a fingerprint on a piece of paper.
 Now try using a bit too much paint -- it may end up looking something like PH 25's fingerprint M1 or M3.

+>**Reflect, Write and Interpret!**
+>-   Under ‘3D views’, choose ‘Tile’ view and take a screenshot of your collection of fingerprint meshes with what you think is the most informative morphometric parameter applied as a Scalar field.
+Add this to your gallery.
+For the caption, discuss why you found this parameter most informative, and how it informs your interpretation of PH 25’s biography.
+Do you think all of the fingerprints were applied at once?
+Do you think they were made by different people?
+The same person at different times?
+Use quantitative evidence to support your interpretation.
+>-   At what step of the pottery manufacturing process might the potter have picked up a damp pot?
+Could it be the pot was moved twice – once to take it from the pottery wheel to a shelf to dry, and again to move the mostly-dry pot (but malleable enough to leave fingerprint M7?) to the kiln?

 ![A screenshot of a fingerprint from PH 25 that appears to have been made when the pot was wet because of the peaks and pooling of clay